railsuser2014/openobject-doc-book-en/1/1_1_Inst_Config/1_1_Inst_Config_install.rst

 	NET-RPC is quite a bit quicker, although you may not notice that on the GTK client in normal use.
 	OpenERP can run XML-RPC, but not NET-RPC, as a secure connection.

-Resolving errors with a Windows installation
+Resolving Errors with a Windows Installation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If you cannot get OpenERP to work after installing your Windows system you will find some ideas for